 More transparency for clients – While it’s easy to get bogged down in industry jargon,

 simply put, the fiduciary standard means that all advisers will be required to put clients’ interests first, said Tom Terhaar, an investment advisor at Conrad Siegel Investment Advisors in Harrisburg.
 “Unfortunately, consumers have historically been at a disadvantage when it comes to investing, especially for retirement,” Terhaar said.
 “Many are uninformed and rely on the guidance of advisers who may stand to benefit from making unsuitable recommendations.
 Plus, there have been conflicts of interest, with advisers recommending financial products that benefited them rather than the investor.”
 That should all change to the client’s advantage, he stated.
 “Now, the rule has brought new light to the term ‘fiduciary’ and the implications around its application,” Terhaar said.
 “While the full scope of the final version of the fiduciary rule has been delayed, partial implementation of the new regulations should make the buying experience more informed, transparent and positive for consumers.”

-Clients most affected – The investment clients who will be most affected by the DOL Fiduciary Rule are those clients who do business with firms who’ve been charging commissions, said Kinley Redfern, a financial planner at Shadowridge Asset Management, in Austin.
+Clients most affected – The investment clients who will be most affected by the DOL Fiduciary Rule are those clients who do business with firms who’ve been charging commissions, said Laura Redfern, a financial planner at Shadowridge Asset Management in Austin.
 “These companies have already made changes over the past year which have alerted customers to the fact that something is going on,” Redfern said.
 “Smart clients are the ones asking questions and getting answers.”